Andonome/stories/effect_summaries.md

 Creates sentience in a non-sentient object.

 0. Instills a single item with sentience, with Intelligence/Wits/Charisma equal to Potency.
-Or 3 items, with -5 penalty to all stats.
+Or 3 items, with all stats at -5.
 1. Instills a single item with sentience, with Intelligence/Wits/Charisma equal to Potency.
-Or 5 items, with -5 penalty to all stats.
+Or 5 items, with all stats at -5.
 1. Instills a single item with sentience, with Intelligence/Wits/Charisma equal to Potency.
-Or 7 items, with -5 penalty to all stats.
+Or 7 items, with all stats at -5.
 1. Instills a single item with sentience, with Intelligence/Wits/Charisma equal to Potency.
-Or 9 items, with -5 penalty to all stats.
+Or 9 items, with all stats at -5.

 # Life